Is time management really so important?

 - Unrealistic projects or “dream” chasers which will never materialize.

 It is when they do it and how much time they spend doing it that must be managed.
-All time wasters becomes none time wasters when it is managed.
+All the time wasters become none time wasters when it is managed.

 There are many time management methods available on the internet but the most important factor is that you must be able to prioritize tasks according to its importance within the complete business process.